simon-toogood/eleos/README.md

 # Eleos - A Python interface to NEMESIS

 Please note, this is a WIP project and features may be added/removed at any time.
-It is not guarunteed to be backward compatible (and likely will not be until the first stable release 1.0)
+It is absolutely *not* guarunteed to be backward compatible until it has matured significantly

 ## Documentation